myntra/cortex/README.md

 where:

-*EventTypes* is the pattern of events to put in a bucket(collection of cloudevents) associated with the rule.
+*EventTypePatterns* is the pattern of events to put in a bucket(collection of cloudevents) associated with the rule.

 *Dwell* is the wait duration since the first matched event.

-For this rule, incoming events with `eventType` matching one of `eventTypes` will be put in the same bucket:
+For this rule, incoming events with `eventType` matching one of `eventTypePatterns` will be put in the same bucket:

 ```json
 {